LLM as an Algorithmist: Enhancing Anomaly Detectors via Programmatic Synthesis: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We adopt an extensive benchmark with 36 datasets selected from Outlier Detection DataSets (ODDS)~\citep{Rayana:2016} and Anomaly Detection Benchmark (ADBench)~\citep{han2022adbench} following previous works \citep{yin2024mcm, ye2025drl}.
+\textbf{Datasets.} We adopt an extensive benchmark with 36 datasets selected from Outlier Detection DataSets (ODDS)~\citep{rayana2016odds} and Anomaly Detection Benchmark (ADBench)~\citep{han2022adbench} following previous works \citep{yin2024mcm, ye2025drl}.
 These datasets span diverse domains, including healthcare, science, and social sciences.
-The dataset properties are summarized in Appendix.
-Per the literature~\citep{zong2018deep, bergman2020classification, yin2024mcm, thimonier2024beyond, ye2025drl}, we construct the training set by randomly subsampling 50\% of the normal samples.
+The dataset properties are summarized in Appendix~\ref{appendix:datasets details}.
+Per the literature~\citep{zong2018deep, bergman2020classification, yin2024mcm, thimonier2024beyond, ye2025drl}, we construct the training set by subsampling 50\% of the normal samples.
 The remaining 50\% of the normal samples are then combined with the entire set of anomalies to form the test set.
 We employ Area Under the Precision-Recall Curve (AUC-PR) and Area Under the Receiver Operating Characteristic Curve (AUC-ROC) as our evaluation criteria.

 \textbf{Implementation and Baselines Details.} For the code generation phase, we utilized the Gemini-2.5-Pro API.
 This represents a modest, two-time cost per detector type (Eq.~\ref{equ:description} and Eq.~\ref{equ:code}), as the resulting synthesis $\text{Code}^t$ is reusable across any dataset.
-The subsequent anomaly instantiation and binary $\tilde{f}_t$ classifier training phases were performed on a single local NVIDIA GeForce RTX 4090 GPU and incurred no further monetary cost.
-The $\tilde{f}_t$ is implemented by the conventional machine learning model RandomForest~\citep{breiman2001random} by default.
+The subsequent anomaly instantiation and binary $\tilde{f}_t$ classifier training phases were performed locally and incurred no further monetary cost.
 The number of synthesized samples is set to 10\% of the training set size by default.
 Following recent studies~\citep{yin2024mcm, thimonier2024beyond, ye2025drl}, we implement the hyperparameters of all detector models according to their original papers.
 In our experiments, we use PCA~\citep{shyu2003novel}, IForest~\citep{liu2008isolation}, OCSVM~\citep{scholkopf1999support}, ECOD~\citep{li2022ecod}, and DRL~\citep{ye2025drl} as five source detectors (based on different assumptions) to evaluate the effectiveness of LLM-DAS.
 In addition to these detector-based integrations, we also conduct direct comparisons against conventional and advanced TAD baselines to further evaluate benchmark performance.
-Details of these detectors are provided in Appendix.
+Details of these detectors are provided in Appendix~\ref{appendix:baseline details}.